Lucy the Elephant: 2000–present

 Lucy's birthday is commemorated each year on July 20, which includes a fundraising event and celebration of children's games and much fanfare.

-In 2006, Lucy was struck by lightning, blackening the tips of the tusks.
-In October 2012, Hurricane Sandy made landfall near Margate.
-Lucy remained unscathed, although the surge reached the building's toes and a small booth in the parking lot was blown over.
+In 2006, Lucy was struck by lightning, blackening the tips of her tusks.

+In October, 2012, Hurricane Sandy made landfall near Margate.
+Lucy remained unscathed, although the surge reached her toes and a small booth in the parking lot was blown over.

 On July 23, 2016, Lucy's staff announced the building's fake candidacy for President of the United States at a celebration for her 135th birthday.
 In 2016, Lucy had 135,000 visitors at the site, 35,000 of whom took the guided tour.

 On February 27, 2020, Lucy began allowing overnight stays.
 Lucy was listed on Airbnb for $138 per night on March 17, 18 and 19, 2020.
 It marked the first time Lucy had been inhabited by humans since it was rented as a home in the early 1900s.

 In August 2021, the Save Lucy Committee announced a plan to repair and replace the metal exterior skin after receiving a $500,000 grant from the National Park Service.
 The grant was based on results of a 2021 inspection that revealed that more than half of Lucy's metal skin had degraded beyond repair.
 The project was partially funded by a grant from the Preserve New Jersey Preservation Fund administered by the New Jersey Historic Trust.
 Lucy temporarily closed on September 20, 2021, with a reopening date set for Memorial Day 2022.
 After delays, Lucy reopened on December 28, 2022.
 The overall cost of the restoration was $2.4 million, a substantial increase from initial projections.